-We told you last summer about the R22 phase out and with cooling season approaching, TML Service Experts wanted to remind you of your choices.
+Last summer we told you about the R22 phase out and with summer approaching, TML Service Experts wanted to remind you of your options.

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
-The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed prior to 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.